python/the-knights-who-say-ni/README.md

 2. Set the `GH_AUTH_TOKEN` environment variable to the GitHub oauth token to be used by the bot
 3. Set up the Heroku project to get the code for the bot
+4. Trusted users can be added to the `CLA_TRUSTED_USERS` environment variable as comma-separated list.

 ### Adding to a GitHub repository (Python-specific instructions)
 1. Add the appropriate labels (`CLA signed` and `CLA not signed`)